Cozzzy is reader-supported. We may earn a commission through products purchased using links on this page. Learn more about our process here

 By this point, I’m sure you’re wondering who the quack we are and why we qualify to tell you a thing about these tankless heaters.
 Well, all you really need to know is that our team was reviewing tankless models when your folks were still talking about tanked heaters.
 Suffice it to say; we know our stuff.

 However, we go to great lengths to ensure that all our products are tested and retested to make sure that they do what it says on the box.
+We also made sure to check out all the possible water heater maintenance tips from the pros we could find to delve into the topic.
 If anything is amiss, off place or just in the slightest funny looking, our team of reviewers will be all over it like white on rice.

 In addition to carrying out our own tests under different climates, environments, altitudes and other factors, we also reach out to long-time consumers of these products.
 This way, we have an informed idea of what we can expect from our tankless devices in 10 years to come.